 Earlier this year, the Illinois Gaming Board (IGB) implemented Administrative Rule 350.
 This new rule brings welcome definition and clarity to what constitutes an inducement in the video gaming industry.
-Rule 350 was approved by the Illinois Joint Committee on Adiministrative Rules (JCAR) at its February 17th, 2021 meeting, and has been in effect since.
+Rule 350 was approved by the Illinois Joint Committee on Administrative Rules (JCAR) at its February 17th, 2021 meeting, and has been in effect since.
 The complete text can be found on the IGB website (www.igb.illinois.gov) under Video Gaming > Applicable Law & Standards > Adopted Rules > Section 1800.350 Inducements.

-An inducement as defined by the Video Gaming Act is anything of value which is offered, given or accepted in exchange for the right to locate video gaming terminals at an establishment.
+An inducement as defined by the Video Gaming Act is anything of value that is offered, given or accepted in exchange for the right to locate video gaming terminals at an establishment.
 All licensed parties – including Terminal Operators and Licensed Establishments – can be penalized for giving and accepting inducements.
 This penalty can result in large fines, revocation of licenses, or both.